IEEE SERVICES 2020 Symposia

 Please join us in the 2nd IEEE Digital Health as a Service Symposium (DHAASS), which aims to bring together leading researchers and community leaders in the area of digital health to share their research and visions of the future of health.
 Learn More

-The IEEE Symposium on the Future of Financial Services (FFS) aims to bring academia and industry domain experts together to identify innovation opportunities inspired by data-driven and socio-technical topics that are essential to successfully lead the digital future of financial services.
+The IEEE Symposium on the Future of Financial Services (FFS)/SCC Symposium aims to bring academia and industry domain experts together to identify innovation opportunities inspired by data-driven and socio-technical topics that are essential to successfully lead the digital future of financial services.
 Learn More

 The Doctoral Symposium of the IEEE World Congress on Services (IEEE SERVICES 2020) will provide a forum for PhD students in all areas of services computing.
 It aims at offering them visibility, feedback and advice on their PhD research activities and careers, as well as the opportunity of networking among students/researchers at a similar stage in their careers.
 Learn More